Maps have come a long way since people first began drawings to show where they were.

 - make decisions

-- Data: geospatial information (where things are located) and the details of objects such as services, roads, buildings etc. are collected and entered into the GIS software.
+- Data: geospatial information (where things are located) is entered into the GIS software.

-- Software: GIS software analyses data and presents it in different combinations for the user.
+- Software: GIS software analyses data and presents it in different ways for the user.

-- Hardware: includes hand held devices for collecting data and computers with GIS software to display the GIS.
+- Hardware: includes hand held devices for collecting data and computers with GIS software.

-Data contained in a GIS system is stored in sets of data called ‘data sets’ in a database.
-Data sets can be selected, combined and presented as layers:
+Data in a GIS system is stored in sets called ‘data sets’ in a database.
+Data sets can be turned on and off so they are shown all together or separately as layers on a map: